Court & Department Updates

 San Joaquin - Ongoing: The San Joaquin County systems are down due to a cyberattack.
 Unfortunately, no timeline is available for restoration, but we will continue to monitor the situation and provide you with updates as they become available.
 Expected TAT: Not Provided

-Riverside - Ongoing: There is a process at this court, complaints must be ordered to verify the DOB from the clerk.
+Riverside - Ongoing: There is a process at this court, complaints (requests) must be ordered to verify the DOB from the clerk.
 Once verified, case dockets will be obtained to build a full case report to complete the order.
 Delays are expected due to this process and excess verifications that may need to be processed for common names.
+Expected TAT: Not Provided but average on “common names” can be multiple weeks at a time.

 Sacramento, Siskiyou, and Solano - Ongoing: IDs have been removed from the public access and researchers are now being limited to pulling 5 case files per day.
 Searches with no name matches can be returned as clear very quickly.
 Searches with name matches must be ordered through the clerks.
 Limited appointments, limited file pulls, and clerk shortages add to the extended backlogs - delays expected.
 Expected TAT: 3-4 weeks